microsoft/update-server-server-sync/README.md

 ## Use the upsync utility
 The upsync command line utility is provided as a sample for using the library.
 Upsync can be used to browse Microsoft's update catalog, sync updates and export updates to a WSUS server.

-You can build upsync in Visual Studio; It builds from the same solution as the library.
+You can build upsync in Visual Studio; it builds from the same solution as the library.

 Or download and unzip upsync from [https://github.com/microsoft/update-server-server-sync/releases](https://github.com/microsoft/update-server-server-sync/releases)